A young white girl with Down Syndrome in a backpack and a light blue dress.

 • monitor school performance and ensure students are getting a quality education;

-• conduct research on educational outcomes to track success and measure how changes in education impact students across the country
+• conduct research on educational outcomes to track success and measure how changes in education impact students across the country.

 The drastic changes to education by the current Administration and some members of Congress will significantly impact historically marginalized communities.

-Destroying ED will increase disparities for disabled students, particularly students who are transgender or gender non-conforming, Black, Brown, and Indigenous, those for whom English is a second language, and/or live in rural areas.
+Destroying ED will increase disparities for disabled students, particularly students who are transgender or gender non-conforming, Black, Brown, and Indigenous, those for whom English is a second language, and/or who live in rural areas.

 How do the changes at ED relate to other actions by the Administration?

-In addition, law enforcement and Immigration and Customs Enforcement (ICE) officials are going to public schools to attempt to remove immigrant students and staff and revoking the visas of higher education students.
+In addition, law enforcement and Immigration and Customs Enforcement (ICE) officials are going to public schools to attempt to remove immigrant students and staff and revoke the visas of higher education students.
 Teachers and students are stepping up to protect immigrant students.

 Do students with disabilities still have rights?

 Yes!
 Actions by the Administration do not change or repeal civil rights laws that have been in place for decades, such as the Rehabilitation Act of 1973, the IDEA, or the ADA.
 Students still have these rights.
 Changes at ED do not change a student’s IEP, 504 plan, or other accommodations at school.
 Every student still has the right to be treated with dignity and respect.
 Every student still has the right to be included and receive an education.
 Every student has the right to be safe at school.
+ED enforces and funds these rights.

 What can I do to help?